BroMaArago/BroMaArago/README.md

 # Hello, my name is Maximilian 🌚

-### I graduated from the Polytechnic University of Saint-Petersburg.
+### I graduated from the  Peter the Great St.Petersburg Polytechnic University.
 Today I study at Higher School of Economics.
 I am a specialist in the field of computational linguistics and iOS App development.

 # Interests: *Swift*, *IOS*, *Python*, *Machine Learning*, *Deep Learning*, *AI*